Annapurna Circuit Trek

 Nepal Visa Process

-Except for Indian citizens, Every foreigner requires a visa to enter Nepal.
-Expect Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, Afghanistan, and Syria all foreigners can get an arrival visa at International Airport or each Entry border.
+Except for Indian citizens, every foreigner requires a visa to enter Nepal.
+Except in Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, Afghanistan, and Syria, all foreigners can get an arrival visa at the International Airport or each Entry border.
 Travelers need to fulfill the following requirements to get a Nepal visa

 - Original passport which is valid for at least the next two months and two blank visa pages.